 Is the US in the midst of a homelessness crisis?
 Many people think so, but that’s largely based on based on anecdotes.
 What does the data say?

 At a glance, this doesn’t look very crisisy.
-Since 2015, things have only gone up by less than three percent.
+Since 2015, things have gone up by less than three percent.

 Still, I think there is a crisis, we just have to work harder to see it.
 We need to look at different locations, rates of change, different types of homelessness, and mental health and substance abuse issues.
 Let’s do that.